johanclasson/vso-agent-tasks/README.md

 The url is polled once every 10 seconds until a responce is given.
 The task fails after a configurable timeout period if no responce is given.

 The task can handle that the url is not registred when the task is started.

+## Inline PowerShell

+Runs a PowerShell script that is entered in task instead of running a script file like the stadard PowerShell task does.
+This overcomes the trouble of having to check in script files in your repository to have them available at build time.
+But, it also introduce some difficulties.
+For example it is not a good practice to have redundant scripts around...